K3 surfaces with two involutions and low Picard number

 One of the central objects of study in algebraic geometry are K3 surfaces, which benefit of much interest also from other areas of mathematics.
 In differential geometry, one landmark result is Yau's proof of the Calabi conjecture in \cite{Yau1977,Yau1978} and, because of it, complex K3 surfaces are known to admit metrics with holonomy equal to $SU(2)$.
 Through this connection with holonomy groups, K3~surfaces often appear in the study of higher-dimensional manifolds with special holonomy.

 One motivation for this article is the differential geometry of $G_2$-manifolds, i.e. the geometry of manifolds of real dimension $7$ with holonomy equal to $G_2$.
-Here the group $G_2$ denotes the automorphism group of the octonions.
-Only a few ways of constructing $G_2$-manifolds are currently known, and one such way is the blowup procedure in \cite[Section 7.3]{Joyce2017}, which uses a complex K3 surface $X$ with two commuting involutions, i.e. bijective maps which are their own inverse.
-More precisely, one needs a holomorphic involution $\iota: X \rightarrow X$, and an anti-holomorphic involution $\sigma: X \rightarrow X$.
-By beginning with different models of K3 surfaces, such as quartics, or double planes ramified over a sextic, one obtains many examples of $G_2$-manifolds.
+Here the group $G_2$ denotes the automorphism group of the octonions, see \cite{SW2017}.
+Only a few ways of constructing $G_2$-manifolds are currently known, and one such way is the blowup procedure by Joyce and Karigiannis \cite[Section 7.3]{Joyce2017}, which uses a complex K3 surface $X$ with two commuting involutions, i.e. bijective maps which are their own inverse.
+More precisely, one needs a non-symplectic holomorphic involution $\iota: X \rightarrow X$, and an anti-holomorphic involution $\sigma: X \rightarrow X$.
+Another manifold construction by Kovalev and Lee \cite{KL2011} uses a K3 surface with only one (non-symplectic holomorphic) involution.
+By using different models of K3 surfaces, such as quartics or double planes ramified over a sextic, one obtains many examples of $G_2$-manifolds.